mrjeanjoseph/mrjeanjoseph/README.md

 ## Hello there 👋

-I am a fullstack C#/.NET web developer here to help you and your company deliver digital assets and values to your client.
-I am passionate about everything metaverse related; web3, blockchain, bitcoin, crypto, ethereum and blah blah blah (you'll never hear the end of it).🕺🏽
+I am a fullstack C#/.NET web developer here to help you and your company deliver digital assets and values to your clients.
+I am passionate about everything metaverse; web3, blockchain, bitcoin, crypto, ethereum and blah blah blah (you'll never hear the end of it).🕺🏽

 **I am currently working with**